Best Electron Boilerplates for Desktop Apps in 2026

 └── electron.vite.config.ts

-Choose if: You want the fastest modern Electron development experience with Vite HMR.
+Choose if: You want the fastest modern Electron development experience with Vite HMR and you have no strong framework preference.

 electron-react-boilerplate — Best React Desktop